 Timeline for Referrals August - May Lead Instructional Coach receives referrals and collaborates with classroom teacher for information for screening process - grades, Gifted Characteristics Checklist, and co-observations.
 Lead Instructional Coach also collects information throughout the school year on students with potential via teacher and Lead Instructional Coach co-observations, grades, and test scores.
+The art, music, theater teacher receives referrals for VPA and collaborates with the teacher in the specific arts area to gather information needed for the portfolio and/or audition.
 October Students who are new to LCS or who were ineligible for services and now have additional information are referred for part-time gifted services.
+Screening begins for students who are in 3 rd grade that show potential for high ability and talent in the Visual and Performing Arts.
 December All students in second grade are screened with a nationally normed achievement test in order to create a pool of potential candidates.
 A referral folder is prepared for students scoring 86% or higher and additional information is gathered for a referral for either part-time or full-time services.
 January All students in first grade are screened with a nationally normed non-verbal test in order to create a pool of potential candidates.
 A referral folder is started for students with a standard score of 120 or higher and additional information is gathered for a referral for either part-time or full-time services.
 February Students in grades 1-4 are referred for part-time gifted services at their zoned elementary school.
 March Students in grades 2-4 are referred for full-time gifted services at the G.O.
 Center, which is housed at R.S.
 Payne Elementary School.
+Art portfolio reviews, musical and theater auditions are held to identify students with gifts and talents in the Visual and Performing Arts.
+Parents are notified of the student's status by the end of the academic school year.
 April Local school staff review student data to encourage students with attributes of giftedness in grades 6-11 who are doing well academically to consider advanced classes, Advanced Placement, Central Virginia Governor's School, Dual Enrollment, or Early College.